LinkedInLearning/async-python-foundations-applied-concepts-2422322/README.md

    venv\Scripts\activate
    ```

-## Running a single exercise file.
+## Running a single exercise file
-> :warning: *Make sure that you have set up your environment according to the instructions above*
+> :warning: *Make sure that you have set up your environment according to the instructions above.*

 1. Python
    ```bash
    python CH_01_04_end.py
    ```
-1. Starting redis(in seperate terminal)
+1. Starting redis(in separate terminal)
    ```bash
    redis-server
    ```